There’s no normal anymore. Climate change is here.

 For six years, Josh Fox has been tracking the story of climate refugees across the U.S. to the Caribbean to South America to Asia to Europe, for a documentary film called THE WELCOME TABLE.

-In Fall 2023, we are building a long table.
+In March 2024, we are building a long table.
 We are inviting displaced people from around the world to New Orleans to sit and celebrate with each other, to tell their stories, and to heal.
 The Welcome Table will be a testament to mutual aid, community, welcoming.
 The work we need to do in this climate-changed world.

 A gathering like none that has ever happened on the face of the planet.
 If we are going to survive the coming climate emergency we have to work together.